-For the following first three types of meetings, their (originally from end of III.)

-Regular Garden meetings for the general Garden membership and interested community members, will be held monthly, April through October. meeting times and dates will be posted on the Garden bulletin board or fence, on the Garden's website, and members will be notified by email and or phone at least 7 days in advance of any meeting.
+For the following first three types of meetings, their meeting times and dates will be posted on the Garden bulletin board or fence, on the Garden's website, and members will be notified by email or phone at least 7 days in advance of any meeting.
 The type of garden meeting must be clearly stated when the meeting date and agenda are announced.